ghdna/athena-express/README.md

     -   As an alternative to granting `AmazonS3FullAccess` you could granularize the policy to a specific bucket that you must specify during athena-express initialization

 ## Configuration Options
-Athena-Express needs an AWS object (created with the relevant permissions) passed within the constructor so that it can trigger Athena SDK.
+Athena-Express needs an AWS SDK object (created with the relevant permissions) passed within the constructor so that it can trigger Athena SDK.
 It's up to you how you create this `aws` object.
 Few options:
 - Create an aws object by explicitly passing in the `secretAccessKey` and `accessKeyId` as shown in the options below
 - OR Use [IAM roles](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/using-lambda-iam-role-setup.html) - when using Lambda - see full example below
 - OR Use [instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) when using EC2s